LuKC1024/hypercoercion-and-framework-wgt2020/Reviews.md

 > KC: Can Jeremy fix this?

 ☐ the intro should (briefly) recall what D and UD are
-> KC: I intend to borrow the definitions of UD and D from the interpreter paper.
+> KC: add a 2-sentence description at line 45.

 ✔ page 3: P1 \approx P2 : should this be \smile instead?